vladov3000/pyvshf/README.md

 Open and follow instructions in given python notebook (credits to Sam Meehan):

+    jupyter-notebook .
-    jupyter-notebook pyhf/HistToPyhf.ipynb
+    # Open pyhf/HistToPyhf.ipynb
-    # Note: you will need to set the kernel to the right venv if you made one earlier
+    # Note: you will need to set the kernel to the pyhf venv if you made one earlier